 The Birdhouse Garden: Washington Park Rd & Hudson Ave, Albany, NY 12208

-When you approach this garden, you must look up!
-In the center of this bed, up high on a pole are hand carved wooden birdhouses by the late Albany artist William Schade.
-It is a sight to see!
-Below this masterpiece is a whimsical garden with 6 varieties of tulips and a blend of color spring bulbs including daffodils, hyacinths, allium, crown imperials and more.
+Upon nearing this garden, be sure to direct your gaze upwards!
+At the focal point of this flower bed, positioned high atop a pole, you'll discover charming hand-carved wooden birdhouses crafted by the late Albany artist William Schade.
+It's truly a sight worth beholding!
+Below this magnificent centerpiece lies a whimsical garden adorned with six varieties of tulips and an assortment of colorful spring bulbs, such as daffodils, hyacinths, alliums, crown imperials, and many others.

 The Lancaster Garden: Washington Park Rd & Lancaster St, Albany, NY 12210

 This garden was a focal point of the Floriade Gardens and existed before and now, after the Floriade Gardens.
 It is just the right size to catch the eye of passing by cars at this intersection.
-Here you will find color-shifting white to fuchsia-red petals.
-Inside of those are crisp white petals, vibrant red brushed with yellow, orange and pink with green flames.
-If you’re tall enough you might make out the shape of a snow globe.
+Here you will find a springy mix of pink, orange and yellow.

 The Henry Johnson and State Gardens: State St & Henry Johnson Blvd, Albany, NY 12203